KOBENDigital/Iconic/README.md

 ## Installation

-Use V3 for Umbraco 9\
+Use V3 for Umbraco 8 & 9\
-Use V2 for Umbraco 8\
 Use V1 for Umbraco 7

 ### Nuget